weppos/publicsuffix-ruby/SECURITY.md

 To make a report, please email weppos@weppos.net.

+> [!IMPORTANT]
-Please consider encrypting your report with GPG using the key [0x420da82a989398df](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x420da82a989398df).
+> Please consider encrypting your report with GPG using the key [0x420da82a989398df](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x420da82a989398df).

 ## Tracking Security Updates